Australia: What to Know Before You Go

-Reaching Australia involves an overnight flight (13.5 -15 hours) nonstop from Los Angeles, Dallas or Vancouver.
-Trans-Pacific flights touch down in Sydney, Brisbane and Melbourne.
-Most travelers choose Qantas, but options include Virgin Australia, United, Delta and Air Canada.
+Reaching Australia involves an overnight flight (13.5 -15 hours) nonstop from Los Angeles, Dallas, or Vancouver.
+Trans-Pacific flights touch down in Sydney, Brisbane, and Melbourne.
+Most travelers choose Qantas, but options include Air New Zealand, Virgin Australia, United, Delta, and Air Canada.
 If you fly Qantas internationally, you can get discounts on Australian domestic flights.
-It is possible to arrange a stopover in Fiji, Tahiti or Hawaii to break up your flights with a bit of tropical island relaxation.
+It is possible to arrange a stopover in Fiji, Tahiti, or Hawaii to break up your flights with a bit of tropical island relaxation.
 Sydney can also be reached by cruise ship from New Zealand.

 It should be said that Australia is a very large place.
 You can explore small areas by car, but getting from place to place usually requires a flight (given travelers’ commonly tight schedules).
 You can get to nearly every corner of the country by air.
 Domestic flights range from less than an hour to 5 hours for a coast to coast journey.

-There is an incredible and diverse array of wildlife found in Australia and nowhere else.
+- Wildlife Spotting: There is an incredible and diverse array of wildlife found in Australia and nowhere else.
 Kangaroos are nearly everywhere.
-But you can go spotting for koalas, wallabies, wombats, platypuses, Tasmanian devils and dingoes.
+But you can also go on the search for koalas, wallabies, wombats, platypuses, Tasmanian devils, and dingoes.
 Bird-watch for kookaburra or emus.
-Or check out marine life like penguins, whales sharks and more.
+Or check out marine life like penguins, whales sharks, and more.
 Want to hold a koala?
 Visit a wildlife sanctuary.
 Even if you’re short on time, you can still head to one of the country’s phenomenal zoos.

-Australian wine is famous the world over.
+- Wine: Australian wine is famous the world over.
 The most popular bottles come from the valleys around Adelaide.
-There are also major wine regions around Melbourne, Sydney and Perth.
+There are also major wine regions around Melbourne, Sydney, and Perth.
 Take a day or overnight vineyard tour paired with chocolate, cheese, or olive oil tastings.

-Set off alone or on a guided tour of some of the most stunning landscapes on Earth.
-See the barren red desert of the Outback, the lush rainforest at Daintree, the stunning Blue Mountains, bizarre rock formations, scrubby bush or an island made of dunes.
+- Scenic Tours: Set off alone or on a guided tour of some of the most stunning landscapes on earth.
+See the barren red desert of the outback, the lush rainforest at Daintree, the stunning Blue Mountains, bizarre rock formations, scrubby bush, or an island made of dunes.

-Australia boasts cuisine on par with the best restaurants of Paris, New York or anywhere else.
-Sydney has terrific fine dining as you’d expect, but Melbourne is a culinary revelation.
-Outside of the big towns, you can take a chef-led journey like the one that includes cooking lessons on the Mornington peninsula.
+- Fine Dining: Australia boasts cuisine on par with the best restaurants of Paris, New York, or anywhere else.
+Sydney has terrific fine dining (as you’d expect), but Melbourne is a culinary revelation.
+Outside of the big towns, you can take a chef-led journey like the one that includes cooking lessons on the Mornington Peninsula.
 Food is important here.
 Nearly every tour we offer features food that is simply sumptuous.

-Some aboriginal cultures here are more than 40,000 years old.
-You can visit cultural centers to see local art, play the didjeridu, learn about local tribes, get the proper technique for throwing boomerangs and spears or take a lesson in dot painting.
-For a more in depth experience, head out to a tribal area like Arnhem Land.
+- Aboriginal Cultural Activities: Some Aboriginal cultures here are more than 40,000 years old.
+You can visit cultural centers to see local art, play the didgeridoo, learn about local tribes, get the proper technique for throwing boomerangs and spears, or take a lesson in dot painting.
+For a more in-depth experience, head out to a tribal area like Arnhem Land.

 What to Wear